CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/routing.md

 **Description**

-Takes a set of Linestrings to form a network and a reference point as input.
+Takes aggregated LineStrings and their corresponding speed to form a network and a reference point as input.
 Returns the length of the shortest path in terms of the distance between the node closest to the reference point and each of the nodes of the network.

+If you are reusing the same network for multiple calls, using the GENERATE_NETWORK function to build to a temporary table or subquery through the function and calling DISTANCE_MAP_FROM_NETWORK will perform better.

-* `linestring_collection`: `ARRAY<GEOGRAPHY>` Linestrings that form the network.
+* `linestring_collection`: `ARRAY<STRUCT<geom GEOGRAPHY, speed FLOAT64>>` Aggregated LineStrings and their corresponding speed that form the network.
 * `point`: `GEOGRAPHY` Reference point.
 The node of the network nearest to this point will be used as the reference point to compute the distance map.

 **Return type**